Plantar Heel Pain (Plantar Fasciitis)

 It's also more common with conditions like diabetes which is known to affect collagen health, particularly if isn't well controlled.

-Having an unhealthy plantar fascia and then suddenly starting to do more walking or standing than it can cope with, is the most common reason for developing the condition.
+Having an unhealthy plantar fascia and then suddenly starting to do more walking or standing than it can cope with, is the single most common reason for developing the condition.

 However you may not have any of those risk factors and have a perfectly healthy Plantar Fascia but you're just overloading it with activities beyond your usual level.
 For example you might have taken up running and have increased your distances too quickly for your Plantar Fascia to adapt.
 Pushing a new sport too far and too fast is the next most common reason for developing the condition.